nuuuwan/news_lk3_data/README.md

 The Sri Lankan Navy received information on Saturday (27) about the capture of the fishing vessel, which had set sail from Dikowita port recently.

 Navy Spokesperson Captain Gayan Wickramasuriya stated that based on preliminary reports, pirates intercepted the fishing vessel carrying six Sri Lankan fishermen in the Indian Ocean north of Seychelles

+Sri Lanka Loses Communication With Trawler Hijacked By Somali Pirates

 ◼️